Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

-The application rule \rulename{tapp} requires the actual and formal arguments to have the same type $T$, but allows different qualifiers.
-The actual qualifier $s$ must satisfy one of three conformance conditions: it may be arbitrary \rulename{fwild}, bounded by $p$ \rulename{fsub}, or separate from the function qualifier $q$ with overlap allowed in $p$ \rulename{ffresh}.
-The rule \rulename{fwild} is enabled by our relaxation of self-reference constraints.
-In \rulename{ffresh}, holes are rejected in saturation computation, ensuring that future instantiations do not affect the result.
-To complete the application, we substitute $f$ and $x$ in the result type with $q$ and $s$, respectively, if they are not fresh.
-Otherwise, we require that $f$ and $x$ do not occur in the type $U$, maintaining soundness of substitution.
+The application rule \rulename{tapp} requires the parameter and the argument to have the same type $T$, but allows different qualifiers.
+Reflecting the two separate application rules in prior works \cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/0001HJBR25}, the parameter qualifier $s$ must either be bounded by $p$ \rulename{fsub}, or overlap with the function qualifier $q$ by no more than $p$ \rulename{ffresh}.
+Holes are rejected in saturation computation, ensuring that future instantiations do not affect the result.
+Besides the two cases, we mechanize an extension (\Cref{sec:arbitraryarg}, \cite{artifact}) that may accept parameters with arbitrary reachability.
+To complete the application, we substitute $f$ and $x$ in the result type with $q$ and $s$, respectively.
+Similar to the case of \rulename{tderef}, such substitutions have to be either non-fresh or non-deep, according to \Cref{sec2:depfun}.

 Type abstractions \rulename{ttabs} and applications \rulename{ttapp} support bounded quantification.
-A bound of the form $\ty[x]{X} <:\! \ty[p]{T}$ can be read as a combined type bound $X <: T$ and qualifier bound $x <: p$, where $X$ and $x$ may be used independently.
-These rules are similar to their function counterparts, whereas in \rulename{ttapp}, the type argument $V$ may differ from the bound $T$, and their subtyping is checked using the unextended relation ($<:$), which holds independently of qualifiers.
+A bound of the form $\ctxtyp{X}{\ty[p]{T}}$ can be read as a combined type bound $X <: T$ and qualifier bound $x <: p$, where $X$ and $x$ may be used independently.
+These rules parallel their function counterparts.
+In \rulename{ttapp}, the type argument $V$ may differ from the bound $T$; their subtyping is checked using the basic relation ($\subq$), independent of qualifiers.